 Do you feel stressed and burned out by the crazy pace of your life?
 Are you overwhelmed by the sheer amount of stuff in your house, stuff that you have to keep organizing and cleaning up and maintaining?
 Does obligation dictate your schedule far more often than you would like?

-That’s where I was three years ago.
+That’s where I was five years ago.

 Why was I trying to do so much?
 The underlying reason was simply this: I felt like I had to.
 Almost everything in my life was dictated by “shoulds.”

 - Adopt dozens of family traditions.

 - Go to every event on the church calendar.

 - Keep every gift I’d ever been given.

 - Never get rid of anything because I might need it.

 A meaningful and purpose-filled life looked like keeping a frantic pace – one I couldn’t keep up with even before I had kids.
 Busyness and the push for more, more, more leaves no sphere of society untouched.